Patsy Biscoe: Background, early life and training

 Biscoe was born in Shimla, India, to a British army officer and a civil servant in 1946.
 She came to Australia and settled in Sydney with her family during the Partition of India, and they moved to Sandy Bay in Hobart when she was nine.

 Biscoe won a classical singing scholarship after making an unscheduled appearance at the St Mary's College annual eisteddfod.
 While studying medicine at the University of Tasmania, she sang and played guitar at a Sunday night jazz club.
 Her studies and fledgling career were interrupted by a car accident which damaged her eyesight.
 She covered a scar on her forehead from the accident with what became her distinctive long-fringed haircut.

 Biscoe was a finalist in the Starflight International talent quest of the Australian television show, Bandstand, competing for an overseas trip and a recording contract.
 She recorded her first LP in Sydney in 1965 with CBS records.
 She was quite prolific on Graham Morphett's EMS Records label.
-By 1980, she had a single and at least five albums released on Graham Morphett's EMS Records label, a subsidiary of E.M.S.
+By 1980, she had a single and at least five albums released on that label, a subsidiary of E.M.S.
 Sound Industries which was founded by Graham Morphett.